Robust changepoint detection in the variability of multivariate functional data: Simulation

-We first discuss choosing the value of $\lambda_n$.
-It was observed by \cite{Ramsay2020} that $\lambda_n\in(3.74+0.15 \sqrt{n},3.74+0.25\sqrt{n})$ performs well in the multivariate setting.
-In this study, we tested $\lambda_n=3.74+\lambda_n' \sqrt{n}$ for $\lambda_n'\in(0.1,0.4)$ to see if the same parameter settings apply to the functional data setting.
-We ran the PELT algorithm on the simulated data for all of the scenarios, i.e., for data which had 0, 1, 2 and 5 change-points.
-We observed that the best choice of $\lambda_n'$ was consistent across the different depth functions, and so we only present the results from $\RP'$ depth.
-Figure \ref{fig::Param_choice} shows the mean absolute error in the estimated amount of change-points, i.e., $|\ell-\hat{\ell}|$, of the simulation scenarios for different values of $\lambda_n'$ for $n=500$.
-It is clear that the functional data context requires higher values of $\lambda_n'$, with the best parameters being in $0.25-0.4$ range.
-The algorithm is less sensitive to the choice of $\lambda_n'$ with increased sample sizes.
-The group of curves presenting large errors at the top of panel (a) of Figure \ref{fig::Param_choice} are from the shape difference and/or heavy tailed scenarios with five change-points, where there was not enough samples to detect all of the change-points.
+The purpose of the simulation study was to find a suitable choice for the tuning parameter $\kappa_n$, as well as to compare the performance of the FKWC changepoint method to existing methods.
+We first discuss choosing the value of $\kappa_n$.
+It was observed by \cite{RAMSAY2023} that $\kappa_n\in(3.74+0.15 \sqrt{n},3.74+0.25\sqrt{n})$ performs well in the multivariate setting.
+In this study, we tested $\kappa_n=3.74+\kappa' \sqrt{n}$ for $\kappa'\in(0.1,0.4)$ to see if the same parameter settings apply to the functional data setting.
+We ran the PELT algorithm on the simulated data for all of the scenarios, i.e., for data which had 0, 1, 2 and 5 changepoints.
+Figure \ref{fig::Param_choice} shows the average and median of the mean absolute errors in the estimated amount of changepoints, i.e., $|\ell-\hat{\ell}|$, over all simulation runs for different values of $\kappa'$ when $n=500$.
+Figure \ref{fig::Param_choice} shows that the best values of $\kappa'$ are in the range $0.2-0.3$.
+Note that these values are higher than that of the multivariate setting \citep{RAMSAY2023} and that the algorithm becomes less sensitive to the choice of $\kappa'$ as the sample size increases.

-We now compare the $\RP'$ version of the FKWC multiple change-point method to the FMCI method of \cite{Harris2021}.
-We chose to compare to \citep{Harris2021} because of FMCI's ability to detect multiple change-points, as well as its accessible implementation and computational speed.
-We use the default parameters provided in the \texttt{fmci} package.
-We remark that the FMCI method can detect changes in both the mean function and covariance kernel, whereas the FKWC method can only detect changes in the covariance kernel.
-It should be noted that we used the same simulation to evaluate the best parameter choice for the FKWC method, and so the results could be biased in favor of the FKWC method.
-We do not feel this plays a major in the conclusions drawn from the comparison.
+We now compare the FKWC changepoint estimator (with $\ID=\RP$) to the FMCI method of \citet{Harris2021}.
+We chose to compare to \citet{Harris2021} because of FMCI's ability to detect multiple changepoints, as well as its accessible implementation and computational speed.
+We use the default parameters kindly provided in the \texttt{fmci} package.
+Note that the FMCI method can detect changes in both the mean function and covariance kernel, whereas the FKWC procedure can only detect changes in variability.
+It should be noted that we used the same simulation to evaluate the best parameter choice for the FKWC method, and so the results could be biased in favor of the FKWC procedure.
+We do not feel this plays a major role in the conclusions drawn from the comparison.